-What one finds in a typical Glenwood building is impeccable landscaping, granite kitchens, marble bathrooms, stainless steel appliances, high ceilings, walk-in closets, children’s playrooms, fitness centers, pools, yoga studios, high end lounges, many apartments feature a private balcony and home office space, and roof top garden space as well as 24 hour doormen, and many buildings with a garage.
+What one finds in a typical Glenwood building is impeccable landscaping, natural stone finishes, marble bathrooms, stainless steel appliances, high ceilings, walk-in closets, children’s playrooms, fitness centers, pools, yoga studios, elegant lounges, apartments featuring private balconies and home offices, roof top garden, 24 hour doormen, and many buildings with a garage.

 Glenwood has been a long-time supporter of a variety of community-oriented organizations, such as Asphalt Green.
 Located on the Upper East Side, Asphalt Green is a nonprofit organization dedicated to assisting individuals of all ages and backgrounds to achieve health through a lifetime of sports and fitness.
 In 2015, Asphalt Green’s 20th annual charity swim meet “The Big Swim” honored Glenwood.
 The event raises money to fund free swimming programs for public school students.
 Glenwood also places great importance on the beautification of the neighborhoods it builds in, planting 150,000 tulip bulbs each year.

 Other recipients of Glenwood’s support include numerous medical facilities that include NYU Medical Center, Mt.
 Sinai Medical Center, Weill Cornell Medical Center, Lenox Hill Hospital, Memorial Sloan Kettering Cancer Center and Northwell Health, PS 158 Bayard Taylor School, the Central Park Conservancy, Lincoln Center, and the Metropolitan Museum of Art.